 As part of a research medical center, physicians at the Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis have access to a wide range of clinical trials to test new therapies as they emerge.
-Many of our physicians are principle investigators in these trials.
+Many of our physicians are principal investigators in these trials.

-Chemotherapy involves the administration of drugs, either orally or intravenously to kill cancer cells.
+Chemotherapy involves the administration of drugs, either orally or intravenously, to kill cancer cells.
 Therapy that falls under medical treatment has a wide range of approaches, including timing of treatment.

 Neoadjuvant chemotherapy: Sometimes a tumor is too large to avoid a mastectomy or may be difficult to remove surgically.
 In those cases, neoadjuvant, or preliminary, chemotherapy and/or radiation and hormone therapy given before surgery can shrink the tumor and make it more removable.

 After surgery: Most chemotherapy is given adjuvant (after surgery), sometimes combinations of drugs that have been shown to work well together for your type of cancer.
 Chemotherapy and radiation may both be given after surgery.

 For tumors that are susceptible to estrogen, hormone therapy given over several years can reduce the risk of recurrence.